RagnarB83/ash-documentation/docs/module_highlevel_workflows.rst

 Reaction_Highlevel_Analysis
 ##############################

-In order to facilitate the basis-set and/or PNO convergence in CCSD(T) calculations, the **Reaction_Highlevel_Analysis** function can be used.
+In order to facilitate the analysis of basis-set and/or PNO convergence in CCSD(T) calculations, the **Reaction_Highlevel_Analysis** function can be used.
 It will read in a list of ASH fragments and reaction stoichiometry and calculate the reaction energy with multiple levels of theory and plot the results using Matplotlib.
+This allows one to easily see how well converged the results are.

 CCSD(T) calculations are performed both with def2 (up to QZ level) and cc basis sets (up to 6Z level), explicitly correlated CCSD(T)-F12 calculations (up to QZ-F12) and complete basis set extrapolations are performed.
-This allows a convenient way of determining the convergence of the CCSD(T) reaction energy.
 Note that the large-basis cc-pV5Z and cc-pV6Z calculations can not be carried out for all systems.
 Set highest_cardinal to a lower number if required.